Understanding Workflows

 Failed

-The execution inspector is your debugging tool.
-Click any node during or after execution to see detailed information about that step.
+The run inspector is your debugging tool.
+Click any node during or after a run to see detailed information about that step.

 Inspector Panels